 How to generate an audio file (.mp3, .wav, etc.) from a JJazzLab backing track ?

-On Linux with FluidSynth: use the FluidSynth -F option to generate a .wav file.
+Use the FluidSynth -F option to generate a .wav file.

 Can I use JJazzLab like a virtual arranger keyboard, i.e. play the chords in real time on my keyboard to control JJazzLab ?